whitneyburton/portfolios/students/1801-back/evan-wheeler/20180301-evan-wheeler-m1.markdown

 (description):
 We build a node based search tree that could store words, and return suggestions based on substrings.

-But how would you actually make an autocomplete system?

-In this project, CompleteMe we’ll be exploring this idea by a simple textual autocomplete system.
-Perhaps in the process we will develop some sympathy for the developers who built the seemingly incompetent systems on our phones…

 (evaluation comments):
 * node word? method seems unnecessary since you're storing it as a true/false value
 * node.inspect only used for test, which is unnecessary code